Drazzilb08/cross-seed-guide/README.md

   Once you've got the config file set up you should be all set.
   Don't forget to set a cron schedule mines `*/30 * * * *` <-- Runs every 30 min

+  Final note:
+  Now these two scripts will automate probably about 95-99% of your cross-seeding operations.
+However, in my experiance you'll still recieve some files that don't quite add up no matter what.
+All I do is remove the cross-seeded file and move on to the next one.
+I feel there isn't much of a reason to bang my head against the table to fix one file when in the grand scheme of things it won't make much of a difference.
+  To check on your cross-seed container simply open the Logs and see what it's doing.
+It's quite verbose on what's going on.

+  This guide is written for those who use unRAID OS.
+I'm sure these scripts will work on other OS.
+That is just outside the scope of this guide.